heech31/My_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:

-- Anomaly detection
-- Bayesian inference
+- Bayesian network analysis
 - Discriminant analysis
-- Graphical models
+- High-dimensional data analysis
 - Small area estimation
+- Anomaly detection

 # Education to show in About widget
 education: